R&I Achievements

 Verbo app

-The Speech and Language Therapy (SaLT) department have created a new app called Verbo.
+The Speech and Language Therapy (SaLT) department have created an app called Verbo.
 The app provides schools with a toolkit and access to SaLT support via a virtual platform to help communication skills in children and young people in both primary and secondary schools.
-Subscriptions have started to be sold to schools across the country!
+Subscriptions are being provided to both schools and other settings across the country!

 To read more about Verbo, visit the following link: Home - Verbo - A virtual speech and language toolkit for schools (verboapp.co.uk)